dibyendumajumdar/C/docs/ctour.md

 F1   generates code which places  the  value  of  the  first
      operand  in  the next register.
-It is incorrectly used if there might be no next register; that is, if the de- gree  of difficulty of the first operand is not `easy;' if not, another register might not be available.
+It is incorrectly used if there might be no next register; that is, if the de- gree  of difficulty of the first operand is not 'easy';
+     if not, another register might not be available.

 FS   generates code which pushes  the  value  of  the  first